RunestoneInteractive/pythonds/_sources/Trees/AVLTreePerformance.rst

 tree always has a balance factor of -1, 0, or 1 we can get better Big-O performance of key operations.
 Let us start by thinking about how this balance condition changes the worst-case tree.
-There are two possibilities to consider, a left-heavy tree and a right heavy tree.
+There are two possibilities to consider, a left-heavy tree and a right-heavy tree.
 If we consider trees of heights 0, 1, 2, and 3, :ref:`Figure 2 <fig_worstAVL>` illustrates the most unbalanced left-heavy tree possible under the new rules.